PaoloDiBello/paolodibello/README.md

 ## 🌱 **What I do**

 - Build scalable web apps using React
-- Develop cross-platform mobile apps using React-native
+- Develop cross-platform mobile apps using React-Native
 - Create backend server applications using Node and Express

 ![line](https://user-images.githubusercontent.com/109308073/243273737-bfd77a60-d426-4470-b417-fdbab0166188.gif)